 In times of uncertainty, base case evaluations are like an anchor.
 They keep your financial outlook grounded so that you are never too surprised (or disappointed).
 That’s why companies should consider using better scenario analysis tools.
 Synario, for example, allows users to run an unlimited number of scenarios to gain a better understanding of their financial position.

 Synario lets analysts drill down into micro scenarios to identify the drivers and levers behind every decision they make.
 Best of all, Synario eliminates the need to remake models from scratch whenever the board sends down new questions.

-Thanks to Synario’s dynamic, automated visualizations, changes can be made to scenarios mid-presentation.
+Thanks to Synario’s dynamic, automated visualizations, changes can be made to base case analysis scenarios mid-presentation.
 Decision-makers can consider multiple future outcomes in one meeting and begin planning for the future with confidence.